paper-trail-gem/paper_trail/README.md

 ## Diffing Versions

-When you're storing every version of an object, as PaperTrail lets you do, you're almost certainly going to want to diff those versions against each other.
-However I haven't built a diff method into PaperTrail because I think diffing is best left to dedicated libraries, and also it's hard to come up with a diff method to suit all the use cases.
+There are two scenarios: diffing adjacent versions and diffing non-adjacent versions.

+The best way to diff adjacent versions is to get PaperTrail to do it for you.
+If you add an `object_changes` text column to your `versions` table, either at installation time with the `--with-changes` option or manually, PaperTrail will store the `changes` diff in each `update` version.
+You can use the `version.changeset` method to retrieve it.
+For example:

+    >> widget = Widget.create :name => 'Bob'
+    >> widget.versions.last.changeset                # nil
+    >> widget.update_attributes :name => 'Robert'
+    >> widget.versions.last.changeset                # {'name' => ['Bob', 'Robert']}

+Note PaperTrail only stores the changes for updates; there's no point storing them for created or destroyed objects.

-You might be surprised that PaperTrail doesn't use diffs internally anyway.
+Please be aware that PaperTrail doesn't use diffs internally.
 When I designed PaperTrail I wanted simplicity and robustness so I decided to make each version of an object self-contained.
 A version stores all of its object's data, not a diff from the previous version.

-So instead here are some specialised diffing libraries which you can use on top of PaperTrail.
+This means you can delete any version without affecting any other.

+To diff non-adjacent versions you'll have to write your own code.
+These libraries may help:

 For diffing two strings: